HeyKJ/gkc-sfbl/README.md

       deleteOnSuccess: false // If true, abc.txt will be deleted after split file operation is finished.
 Default false },
     split: {
+      encoding: 'utf8', // This is the encoding value of the divided files.
+Default utf8
+      lineDelimiter: '\r\n', // Line delimiter.
+Default \n
       eachLines: 1000, // Divides the file by 1000 lines.
 Default 1000
       allHasHeader: false, // The first line of abc.txt becomes the header.
 If the value is true, the header is placed on the first line of all divided files.
 Default false
       storage: './' // The directory path to store the split files.
 It is based on the directory path of the file to be split.
 In the example, /var/log is the storage.
 Default ./
-      // storage: './result' If you set it to ../result, it will create a directory /var/result and store the split files in /var/result.
+      // storage: '../result' If you set it to ../result, it will create a directory /var/result and store the split files in /var/result.
     }
   }
 })